vkeshari/apple_health/README.md

   * Configure using `params.AggregatorParams`
   * All aggregations are averages of daily values from `parse_data.py`.

-Output files will be saved under `data/processed`.
+Output files from all data processing scripts will be saved under `data/processed`.
 These files will be used by all analysis scripts below.

 ## Data Analysis
+> [!NOTE]
+> All graphs types will be saved under their respective directories, in subdirectories named
+> for the timestamp when the data analysis script was run.

 * `build_graphs.py`: Saves line graphs and histograms for each record type.
   * Configure using `params.GraphParams`
   * Line graphs are saved in `out/line`